$H^\infty$-calculus for the Dirichlet Laplacian on conical domains: Introduction

-Coming back to our main motivation described above, Theorem~\ref{thm:main:Hinf} has substantial consequences for the regularity analysis of (S)PDEs on non-smooth domains: \begin{itemize} \item The admissible ranges for the weight parameters $\gamma$ and $\nu$ in Theorem~\ref{thm:main:Hinf} recover and extend the results from~\cite{ Cio20, CioKimLee2019, CioKimKyeLeeLin2018, KimLeeSeo2021,KimLeeSeo2022b} for the stochastic heat equation on angular domains by means of~\cite{NeeVerWei2012b,NeeVerWei2012}, unveiling their operator-theoretic structure.
-We refer to Remark~\ref{rem:main:thm:maxReg} for a detailed comparison.
+Coming back to our main motivation described above, Theorem~\ref{thm:main:Hinf} has substantial consequences for the regularity analysis of (S)PDEs on non-smooth domains: \begin{itemize} \item The admissible ranges for the weight parameters $\gamma$ and $\nu$ in Theorem \ref{thm:main:Hinf} recover and extend the results from~\cite{ Cio20, CioKimLee2019, CioKimKyeLeeLin2018, KimLeeSeo2021,KimLeeSeo2022b} for the stochastic heat equation on angular domains by means of~\cite{NeeVerWei2012b,NeeVerWei2012}, unveiling their operator-theoretic structure.
+We refer to Remark~\ref{rem:main:thm:maxReg} for a detailed comparison as well as to Remark~\ref{rem:main:thm} for results on the sharpness of the admissible ranges.
 Moreover, we can deduce an $L^q(L^p)$-theory with differing integrability parameters in time and space.
-At this stage, to the best of our knowledge, this is {not} possible within the analytic approach employed in~\cite{KimLeeSeo2021,KimLeeSeo2022b}.
-Both the extension of the range and the freedom in the integrability parameters are particularly relevant for the analysis of non-linear (S)PDEs via critical spaces along the lines of~\cite{AgrestiVeraar2022a, AgrestiVeraar2022b, AgrVer2025}.
+At this stage, to the best of our knowledge, this is not possible within the analytic approach employed in~\cite{KimLeeSeo2021,KimLeeSeo2022b}.
+Both the extension of the range and the freedom in the integrability parameters are particularly relevant for the analysis of non-linear (S)PDEs in critical spaces along the lines of~\cite{AgrestiVeraar2022a, AgrestiVeraar2022b, AgrVer2025}.
 In addition, similar results may be derived for stochastic integral equations on angular domains by means of~\cite{DesLon2013}.
-So far, the analysis of these equations is fully limited to equations on smooth domains or on $\R^d$. \item Recall that the boundedness of the $H^\infty$-calculus with angle less than $\pi$ implies bounded imaginary powers (see~\cite{CowlingDoustMcIntoshYagi1996}).
+So far, the analysis of these equations is limited to equations on $C^1$-domains or on $\R^d$. \item The boundedness of the $H^\infty$-calculus with angle less than $\pi$ implies bounded imaginary powers (see~\cite{CowlingDoustMcIntoshYagi1996}).
 As a consequence, the (homogeneous) domains of fractional powers of the operator can be described as complex interpolation spaces (see~\cite[Theorem~15.3.9]{aibs3}).
-Thus, in all the applications described above, we would not only obtain abstract formulations in terms of domains of fractional powers of the Laplacian but rather very concrete descriptions of the different components of the equation in terms of appropriate weighted Sobolev spaces. \item With the bounded $H^\infty$-calculus for the Dirichlet Laplacian on angular domains at hand, we can set up the operator-valued functional calculus due to~\cite{Kalton2001TheH} and analyse maximal regularity and the $H^\infty$-calculus for more sophisticated operators and domains involving the Laplacian on angular domains, along the lines of~\cite[Section~5]{Prss2007HinftycalculusFT}. \end{itemize} To keep the exposition at a reasonable level we postpone all these applications to future papers and concentrate here on the analysis of the $H^\infty$-calculus for the Dirichlet Laplacian on angular domains.
+Thus, in all the applications described above, we not only obtain abstract formulations in terms of domains of fractional powers of the Laplacian but rather very concrete descriptions of the different components of the equation in terms of appropriate weighted Sobolev spaces. \item With the bounded $H^\infty$-calculus for the Dirichlet Laplacian on angular domains at hand, we can set up the operator-valued functional calculus due to~\cite{Kalton2001TheH} and analyse maximal regularity and the $H^\infty$-calculus for more sophisticated operators and domains involving the Laplacian on conical domains, along the lines of~\cite[Section~5]{Prss2007HinftycalculusFT}. \end{itemize} To keep the exposition at a reasonable level we postpone all these applications to future papers and concentrate here on the analysis of the $H^\infty$-calculus for the Dirichlet Laplacian on conical domains.